Schulich Professor Wins Prestigious Early Researcher Award

 Theodore Noseworthy, Associate Professor of Marketing and Canada Research Chair in Entrepreneurial Innovation and the Public Good became the first Schulich Professor to receive the Early Researcher Award (ERA) from Ontario’s Ministry of Research and Innovation.
 He is putting the $190,000 grant to good use by exploring the real-world impact of how dressed-up junk food can hinder peoples’ ability to self-regulate consumption, leading to overconsumption.

 The ERA will help Professor Noseworthy build on his innovative research.
-“The grant will bring in a post-doctorate student who will run and operate our behavioral lab (NOESIS) at Schulich,” Noseworthy said.
+“The grant will bring in a post-doctorate student who will run and operate our behavioural lab (NOESIS) at Schulich,” Noseworthy said.
 “We will specifically dig deeper into food consumption, public opinion of GMO’s, the psychology of man-made food and the marketing of functional food specifically to children.”

 The results will have a direct impact in the real world by informing public policy makers and raising public awareness.
 Primarily, the findings of Noseworthy’s research conducted in the NOESIS Lab will extend the discussion around food consumption to the psychological consequences of market-driven food ambiguity.